bootdotdev/blog/content/news/bootdev-beat-2025-01.md

 ### 5. Miscellaneous improvements

-- GitHub commits now count toward your daily streak, as well as completing Boot.dev lessons
-- Big updates to the beginning of the Python course, in particular there are now integrated info modals and lessons explaining the various game mechanics
-- Added solutions to the Git course
-- We spent a lot of time this month polishing up various UI rough edges, keyboard shortcuts and tooltips, making speed improvements, refactoring code, and fixing small bugs.
-Not really worth mentioning individually, but all together they'll help us move faster going forward.
-- We also have finished a lot of new content that just hasn't gone live yet, there are several new courses in the works.
+- Hundreds of small updates to lessons that weren't making good enough use of the Bootdev CLI
+- New info modals for all the game features
+- Silently shipped more TS course versions (expect a big update for the TS track in the coming months)

 ## What is yet to come